ifperalta/Beer-Review-Dashboard/README.md

 ## Overview

 ## How to run
-- Cloning the repository
-  - Paste this to your /plugin directory
+- Cloning the repository to your Wp /plugin directory
-  - Activate the plugin in the wp backend
+- Activate the plugin in the WP admin dashboard
 - Go to -> Review Setting dashboard
-  - Paste your API credentials ( client token and secret token)
+- Paste your API credentials - client token, secret token, clientID and number of reviews you want to display in the page
 - Create a page and embed the shortcode [beer-review-list]
 - Save the page and you are all set!

 ## Basic Functionality
 - Reusable Wordpress Plugin